FIGHT RACISM AND WAR.

 The Reverend Dr. King ended his 1967 “Beyond Vietnam” speech with the following message: “Our only hope today lies in our ability to recapture the revolutionary spirit and go out into a sometimes hostile world declaring eternal hostility to poverty, racism, and militarism.”

-At Labor Against Racism and War, we are building a worker-led labor movement that can fight back over the long haul.
+At U.S. Labor Against Racism and War, we are building a worker-led labor movement that can fight back over the long haul.
 We know only an economy based on international worker solidarity can prioritize the working class and keep us safe.
 As the richest country in the world–wealth created off the backs of working people–we don’t lack the resources.
 The problem is billionaire executives who invest our resources in priorities that fail to meet the needs of millions of working people and our unions.
 As the labor movement, our vision must to set on fixing the for-profit society that leaves our most vulnerable workers behind.